joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/26/world/asia/nepal-flood-glacier-ice-avalanche.html

 **Trump’s Top Gaza Official Says Israel Is Jeopardizing the Cease-Fire**\
-`Nickolay Mladenov, the Board of Peace’s high representative for Gaza, criticized Israel for its ongoing strikes on Hamas, after it rejected a U.S.-backed plan to disarm the militant group.`\
+`Nickolay Mladenov, the Board of Peace’s high representative for Gaza, criticized Israel for its ongoing strikes on what it says are Hamas targets, after it rejected a plan to disarm the group.`\
 https://www.nytimes.com/2026/08/26/world/middleeast/trump-official-israel-jeopardizing-gaza-cease-fire.html

 **Dolly Parton Was a Trailblazer in Business, Too**\
 `Her vision to launch businesses to bring fans closer while protecting her intellectual property was ahead of her time.`\
 https://www.nytimes.com/2026/08/26/business/dolly-parton-businesses.html

-**The Dolly Parton Moments That Are Going Viral After Her Death**\
+**Dolly Parton’s Viral Moments, From the Grammys With Whitney Houston to Her Moderna Vaccine Song**\
 `After the country music legend died on Tuesday, fans shared clips of their favorite moments of the singer.`\
 https://www.nytimes.com/2026/08/26/arts/music/dolly-parton-viral-moments.html